ISI, IB, FIA to monitor prices crackdown: Agencies fielded to knock out smuggling

 The prime minister asked the Ministry of Interior, law-enforcement agencies of the federal government and provincial governments and Federal Board of Revenue (FBR) to collectively take action against the menace of smuggling.
 He directed the Ministry of Interior to present a report within 48 hours about the related measures and a comprehensive strategy on the matter.

-He emphasised that keeping in view the recommendations of the task force, formed to combat smuggling, short-term, medium-term and long-term measures should be initiated.
+He emphasised that keeping in view the recommendations of the task force, formed to combat smuggling, short-term, medium-term and long-term measure should be initiated.

 The decision was taken here at a high-level meeting, presided over by Prime Minister Imran Khan and participated by Minister for National Food Security Makhdoom Khusro Bakhtiar, Minister for Planning Asad Umar, Adviser on Commerce and Trade Abdul Razak Dawood, Secretary Interior, secretary National Food Security, acting chairman FBR and provincial home secretaries and other senior officials.